osmosis-labs/osmosis/x/gamm/pool-models/stableswap/README.md

   lowerbound, upperbound = y_0, y_0
   k_ratio = k_0 / k
   if k_ratio < 1:
     # k_0 < k.
 Need to find an upperbound.
-Worst case assume a linear relationship, gives the upperbound
+Worst case assume a linear relationship, gives an upperbound
+    # TODO: In the future, we can derive better bounds via reasoning about coefficients in the cubic
+    # These are quite close when we are in the "stable" part of the curve though.
     upperbound = ceil(y_0 * k_ratio)
   elif k_ratio > 1:
     # need to find a lowerbound.
 We could use a cubic relation, but for now we just set it to 0.